PoisotLab/ms_betadiversity_response/reviews/01_PCI_round1.md

 - a Discussion section synthesizes the pros and cons of both approaches, as it seems that each method can be justified and used in an appropriate context.

 > Same answer as above.
+In addition, I have clarified the mathematical notation
+> throughout, so that it will hopefully be easier to follow.

 # Reviewer 1